Ever wonder how to use Twitter to build your personal brand?

 5. Use Relevant Hashtags

-The hashtag is a way to get your message in front of a much larger audience.
+Hashtags are a way to get your message in front of a much larger audience.
 Take time to identify what hashtags are being used consistently.

 6. Connect with Industry Leaders

 Now it’s time to jump into the conversation and begin a dialogue with those tweeting and talking about subjects surrounding your industry or niche.

 7. Use Twitter Lists

 Similar to Facebook lists, Twitter allows you to categorize those people you follow into targeted lists.

-Your next step is to visit your list and start replying to tweets, sharing one of their tweets with your audience or visiting their blog and commenting on their latest post.
+Your next step is to visit your list and start replying to tweets, sharing one of their tweets with your audience, or visiting their blog and commenting on their latest post.

 To set up your Twitter lists:

 From Twitter.com, navigate to your profile.
-Click on “lists” on the upper left hand side and then choose “create new list” directly below your profile.
+Click on “lists” on the upper left-hand side, and then choose “create new list” directly below your profile.

 8. Set Up a Twitter Search Alert

 Once you create your Twitter search as described above, you can save that search for future reference.

 Use them to monitor your name, business name, competitors and events happening within your city if you are a local company.

 9. Integrate Twitter